PetrAPConsulting/image2md/README.md

 - Creates nice clear markdown mermaid from flowcharts and process diagrams
 - Preserves anotations and tables with measurements
 - Generates log files for troubleshooting
-- IMPORTANT: If you need output in different language than ENG you need to translate system prompt in python script.
-Even though Anthropic and Mistral models are multilingual, language of sytem prompt determinates language of output except, data is directly extracted from source, like content of tables.
+- IMPORTANT: If you need output in different language than ENG you need to include this information to system prompt in python script.
+Even though Anthropic and Mistral models are multilingual, keep system prompt itself always in English.

 ### Troubleshooting